 This is the story of Giovanni Rana.

 Right from when he came into the world on 15 October 1937 in Cologna Veneta near Verona, Giovanni threw the Rana family somewhat into disarray.
-He preferred manual labour to schoolwork and in 1950, at the young age of 13, he joined his siblings at the family bakery in San Giovanni Lupatoto.
+He preferred manual labour to schoolwork and in 1950, at the tender age of 13, he joined his siblings at the family bakery in San Giovanni Lupatoto.

 Giovanni quickly learned the secrets of baking, but the future had something very different in store for him than anyone had imagined.